Can You Swim in a Pool with Algae? Safety Guide & Solutions

 Insufficient Free Chlorine (FC)

 Your free chlorine level has dropped below the effective range for your cyanuric acid (CYA) level.
-Using the FC/CYA relationship, pools typically need FC levels of at least 7.5% of CYA to prevent algae growth.
+Using the FC/CYA relationship, pools typically need FC levels of at least 7.5% of CYA for basic sanitization, though algae prevention is more reliable at 10-12% of CYA.
 For example, if your CYA is 40 ppm, you need at least 3 ppm FC.

 Poor Water Circulation